rayrfan/Fanray/src/Fan/README.md

 ## Migrations

-The Migrations folder contains EF migrations, I try to keep one migration for each release.
-Follow these steps to get started.
+The Migrations folder contains EF migrations.
+If you make changes to any model class that derives from Entity, say you added a property to Post class, then follow these steps

-1. Open Package Manager Console, select "src\Fan" as the Default project, then run
+1. Open Package Manager Console, select "src\Fan" as the Default project, then run for example

-  `Add-Migration NameOfTheMigration`
+`Add-Migration UpdatePost`

-This will add a new folder "Fan/Migrations" with a migration named NameOfTheMigration
+This will create folder "Fan/Migrations" if not already there with a migration named UdpatePost prefixed with timestamp.

-2. Either run the app ctrl + f5, the site is up running with db automatically created, or run
+2. Then you can just run the app ctrl + f5, the site is up running with db automatically created.

-`Update-Database`

-3. If any of the Entity derived models are updated, for example say by adding a property to Post class, then repeat the process

-`Add-Migration NewMigrationName`

-This will add a new migration, ctrl + f5, site is up running with Post table having the new column added automatically in db.
+Run `Update-Database` should work too without running the app, but it gave me a error message

+"The index 'IX_Blog_Post_Slug' is dependent on column 'Slug'.
+ALTER TABLE ALTER COLUMN Slug failed because one or more objects access this column."

 ## Azure Blob Storage